-These devices are designed to grant entry in a variety of ways, including physical or digital keypads, biometric fingerprint scanners, app integration, and even voice control with the appropriate pin or pass phrase.
-The compatibility of a keyless door lock with Bluetooth, Wi-Fi, and smart home systems can make life even easier.
+These devices are designed to grant entry in a variety of ways, including physical or digital keypads, biometric fingerprint scanners, mobile app integration, and even voice control with the appropriate pin or pass phrase.
+The compatibility of a keyless door lock with Bluetooth, Wi-Fi, and smart-home systems can make life even easier.
 Use this guide to get a handle on what functions and features will suit you and your household—and why the following models are among the best keyless door locks on the market.

 - BEST FOR GARAGE: Chamberlain Group Clicker Universal Keyless Entry

 - BEST FOR RENTAL: Kwikset Halo Keypad Wi-Fi Electronic Smart Lock

 How We Chose the Best Keyless Door Locks

 The right keyless door lock for a home can help increase peace of mind while offering some helpful and efficient features.